Clover vs Stripe 2026: Fees, Features & Best Use Cases

 Beyond accepting payments, POS features determine daily operational efficiency.

 Clover delivers a full-featured point of sale with inventory management, employee scheduling, and loyalty programs built in.
-Users can track stock levels, manage employee hours, and run promotions without third-party add-ons.
+Users track stock levels, manage employee hours, and run promotions without third-party add-ons.
 The system also handles gift cards and refunds in real-time.

 Stripe offers basic POS functionality through its Terminal but requires third-party integrations for advanced features.
 This works for businesses with existing systems but requires more setup for those starting fresh.